Iván Castro: Athletic endeavors

 In 2008, Castro as a member and participant in Operation Peer Support, participated in the Blinded Veterans Association's 62nd National Convention.
 In June 2009, Castro participated in the Midnight Boogie 50 mile ultramarathon.

-In 2014, he visited the South Pole with other wounded veterans and soldiers from the United States and Britain after intense hiking, skiing training.
+In 2014, he visited the South Pole with other wounded veterans and soldiers from the United States and Britain after intense hiking and skiing training.

+In 2017, Castro and another disabled veteran, Karl Hinett, ran the Boston Marathon and six days later the London Marathon to support Heads Together, a British mental health initiative.

 Community service

 Castro is an advocate of rehabilitation funding for the blind, visiting members of Congress in his quest.
 He was honored during a visit to the Charlie Norwood VA Medical Center in Augusta, Georgia with a plaque engraved in braille, which thanked him for his continued service.
 He also mentors, coaches, and counsels wounded service members with various injuries.
-Recently, Castro was invited to be the keynote speaker at the 25th International Technology and Persons with Disabilities Conference.
+Castro was invited to be the keynote speaker at the 25th International Technology and Persons with Disabilities Conference.

-Castro currently serves on active duty at the Special Operations Recruiting Battalion as the Assistant Operations Officer /Total Army Involvement Recruiting Coordinator.
-He has a 27-year-old son named Iván Eduardo.
+Writing

+Castro co-authored a memoir about his life and experiences in 2016 called Fighting Blind.

+Personal life

+Castro has one son.
+In 2018 Iván Castro was inducted to the Puerto Rico Veterans Hall of Fame.